Self Publishing Guide

 2. Coloured inserts

-There is a print cost to colour inserts as the table on page 24 shows.
+There is a print cost to colour inserts as the table shows.

-If you have colour pages within a mono book each page will cost extra, as colour pages have to be printed on a different machine and then merged with the black and white pages of text.
-This applies to each side of the page, even if the back is black and white - mono.
+If you have colour pages within a mono book each page will cost extra, as colour pages have to be printed on a different machine and then merged with the pages of mono (black and white) text.
+This applies to each side of the page, even if the back is mono.
 This is why it is cheaper if you have your colour inserts on both sides of the page.
-If, however, you have colour on one side and a blank page on the other there is no charge for the blank page.
+If, however, you have colour on one side and a blank page on the other, there is no charge for the blank page.

 This table shows the costs per page, in pence, for books of different sizes, including monochromatic, colour inserts, and full colour books.